garcia-paulo/upvotes-grpc/README.md

 # Starting up

+If you just want to access the API.
+You can do so via the ip address: ***164.92.121.144:8080***.

-The project is read to be built and the commands needed to run the project are in the _Makefile_ in the root directory.
+Alternatively, the project is read to be built and the commands needed to run the project are in the _Makefile_ in the root directory.
 If you don't have Make installed just go to `/server` and run `go run .`.
 Of course, you'll need **go** installed.

 To test the endpoint I used [BloomRPC](https://github.com/bloomrpc/bloomrpc) which functions as Postman or Imsomnia, but for gRPCs.
 All you'll need to do is: